Welcome to our guide to pot filler faucet types and pros and cons.

-What is Pot Filler Faucet?
+What Is a Pot Filler Faucet?

-Also termed as kettle faucet or pasta arm, the pot filler faucet does that, fill in your pots or any other container with running water.
+Also termed as kettle faucet or pasta arm, the pot filler faucet does that: fill in your pots or any other container with running water.

 However, unlike your sink faucets, the pot filler faucet has an articulated arm that you can swing out over your burners and fill your pots with water.
 You can also extend the arm to reach pots on the counter just beside your range area.